NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 ### Without a timestamp

-Example that works with all positional parameters yet without a timestamp:
+Example that works with all positional parameters yet _without_ a timestamp :

 ``` bash exec="true" result="ansi" source="material-block"
 pvgis-prototype irradiance global inclined 8 45 214 170 44